eshel-y/HepoRepo/README.md

 # HepoRepo
-# going through GitHub's tutorial
+# A playground for getting to know git